Infineon/TARGET_CYBT-333047-EVAL/README.md

 ### Overview

-The Infineon AIROC&#8482; CYW20706 Bluetooth&#174; and Bluetooth&#174; LE module evaluation kit (CYBT-333047-EVAL) enables evaluation, prototyping, and development of a wide array of IoT applications using the AIROC&#8482; CYW20706, a low-power Bluetooth&#174; and Bluetooth&#174; LE system on a chip.
+The Infineon AIROC&#8482; CYW20706 Bluetooth&#174; and Bluetooth&#174; LE module evaluation kit (CYBT-333047-EVAL) enables evaluation, prototyping, and development of a wide array of IoT applications using the AIROC&#8482; CYW20706, a low-power Bluetooth&#174; and Bluetooth&#174; LE system on chip.

 The AIROC&#8482; CYW20706 Bluetooth&#174; and Bluetooth&#174; LE system on chip provides reliable Bluetooth&#174; connectivity, along with compute capability integrating an Arm&#174; Cortex&#174;-M3 processor.
 This evaluation kit (CYBT-333047-EVAL) includes an Infineon in-house AIROC&#8482; Bluetooth&#174; Module hosting the AIROC&#8482; CYW20706 that is globally certified and has uFL connector for external antenna designed for reducing time-to-market.